Skip to content

 Requirements:

-- Lactation-specific education (minimum 95 hours - 90 hours of lactation-specific coursework plus 5 hours of communication skills)
+• Lactation-specific education (minimum 95 hours - 90 hours of lactation-specific coursework, including 2 hours on the WHO Code, plus 5 hours of communication skills)

 This is the fastest pathway because your professional license satisfies the health sciences education requirement.
-The clinical hours requirement is higher (1,000 vs. 300–500 for other pathways), but the hours don't need direct supervision - clinical experience in your existing role counts.
+The clinical hours requirement is higher (1,000 vs. 300–500 for other pathways), but the hours don't need direct IBCLC supervision - lactation-specific clinical experience in your existing role inside an appropriate setting counts.

 Timeline: 1–2 years for most health professionals who are actively accumulating clinical hours in their current role.